nburbank-givedirectly/xfer-followup/writeup/writeup.md

 {top_aggregated_response_categories_mdtbl}

-Among these higher level categories, food is the most popular reported expense category, with {prop_w_resp_in_top_5:.1%} of surveyed recipients indicated that they spent at least part of their transfer on one or more of {top_5_str} expenses.
+Among these higher level categories, food is the most popular reported expense category, with {prop_w_resp_in_top_5:.1%} of surveyed recipients indicating that they spent at least part of their transfer on one or more of {top_5_str} expenses.
 Food accounts for {most_popular_category_iw_prct:.1%} of transfer expenditures on an inverse-weighted basis, with the top five categories accounting for {prop_in_top_5_cats:.1%} overall.

 One potential concern arises from the fact that some programs have more transfers than others.
 When we weigh the data by the number of responses rather than by number of unique recipients, it might skew the results in favor of those specific programs.
 To address this, I've included a version of this table in the appendix filtered to only inlaced one response per recipient.
 The rank ordering of categories is almost identical.